Starting

 These commands will write ":map" and ":set" commands to a file, in such a way that when these commands are executed, the current key mappings and options will be set to the same values.
 The options 'columns', 'endofline', 'fileformat', 'lines', 'modified', and 'scroll' are not included, because these are terminal or file dependent.
 Note that the options 'binary', 'paste' and 'readonly' are included, this might not always be what you want.

-When special keys are used in mappings, The 'cpoptions' option will be temporarily set to its Vim default, to avoid the mappings to be misinterpreted.
+When special keys are used in mappings, the 'cpoptions' option will be temporarily set to its Vim default, to avoid the mappings to be misinterpreted.
 This makes the file incompatible with Vi, but makes sure it can be used with different terminals.

 Only global mappings are stored, not mappings local to a buffer.